maribies/Nanodegree-Arcade-Game/README.md

 This repository is for me to develop my skills as a Udacity student.
 Therefore, I will most likely not accept pull requests.
 (At least not until after my submission has been reviewed for completion towards my nanodegree program.)

 ## Code dependancies
 JavaScript.
-Might not be compatiable with all browsers and assistive technologies. yet.
+Might not be compatible with all browsers and assistive technologies. yet.

-## Resources
+## Resources Used
 https://www.w3schools.com/tags/ref_canvas.asp
 https://css-tricks.com/snippets/javascript/javascript-keycodes/
 https://zoom.us/recording/play/aulotDlzKFegQFIJTaTzKgWvNkVsYtlwO454vL1UPE1Cm6lOUBQCtfVurPOIAGAS?startTime=1529542978000